openimis/openimis-be-dhis2_etl_py/README.md

 - harmonising Service and Items attributes and Data elements
 - add perms and security if the view triggering the job is kept
 - harmonising usage of insuranceID, InsureeNumber, InsureeID in DHIS2
+- connection error management and DHIS2 answers parsing/logging (loggin only what matters and not including the 99% succesful)
+- remove not used optionset
+- add orgUnit in programs

 -------------------------------------------------------------------------------------
 Hisp india documetation for the programs